oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

-﻿# `PyTorch Inference Optimizations with Advanced Matrix Extensions Bfloat16 Integer8` Sample
+﻿# `PyTorch* Inference Optimizations with Advanced Matrix Extensions Bfloat16 Integer8` Sample

-The `PyTorch Inference Optimizations with Advanced Matrix Extensions Bfloat16 Integer8` sample will demonstrate how to perform inference using the ResNet50 and BERT models using the Intel® Extension for PyTorch*.
+The `PyTorch* Inference Optimizations with Advanced Matrix Extensions Bfloat16 Integer8` sample demonstrates how to perform inference using the ResNet50 and BERT models using the Intel® Extension for PyTorch*.

 The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
 While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
 For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).